Get Answers to These FAQs We Hear the Most

 Personal Injury protection, also known as "medpay," is designed to cover a portion of your medical bills.
 Most South Carolina drivers have $1000-$5000 dollars in medpay coverage.
 These funds come from your own insurance company.
 You receive this benefit because you pay for it as part of your premium.
 Thus, if you are in an accident, the medical payment funds should be mailed directly to you.
 It is entirely up to you whether to apply that money to your bills.

 The at-fault driver's insurer is required to compensate you.
 The money you receive is for your injuries, lost earnings, and other harms.
 Once again, these funds must be sent directly to you because you - not the hospital - are the one that got hurt.
 Do not let the insurance adjuster convince you that money from your settlement should be sent to anyone else.

 The issues you face after an auto accident are not as simple as some people would have you believe.
 From how medical bills get paid to how much you should be compensated, it is always better to receive a free consultation from an attorney than to rely on an insurance company that increases its profits by paying you less.
 I help people with questions like yours across South Carolina, and would be glad to speak with you.
 Call my office today at 803-790-2800.

 Not ready to speak to a lawyer yet?
-Visit our auto accident overview page for more information and to learn about additional options.
+Visit our auto accident attorney service page for more information and to learn about additional options.